About us

 EXECUTIVE DIRECTOR

 Kelli has been working with youth and families for 25 years.
 Her work has primarily focused on innovative prevention and intervention programming for youth and young adults.
 Her work is well recognized nationally and internationally as an author in Cognitive Behavioral Therapy programming specifically working with young people.
-As the Executive Director Kelli believes that community begins with caring for one another and sharing resources to assist in guiding our young people as they emerge into adulthood.
+As the Executive Director Kelli believes that community begins with caring for one another and sharing resources to assist in guiding young people as they emerge into adulthood.

 EMAIL KELLI: kelliparcher@jeffersonyouthproject.org